ViewAfterReview/seren.theme.ah2.simple/README.md

-*The creator of this theme is not affiliated with Seren, Arctic Horizon 2, or Kodi.*
+*The creator of this theme is not affiliated with Seren, Artic Horizon 2, or Kodi.*

 *All Credit goes to Drinfernoo and SerpentDrago for helping me make this possible also with the help of Jurialmunkey and his Ah2 Skin.*